 What is media outreach?

 Many people assume media outreach and media relations are the same thing.
-While they complement each other, media outreach is focused on specific goals.
-On the other hand, media relations is a continuous long-term effort.
+While they complement each other, media outreach is focused on specific goals, while media relations is a continuous, long-term effort.

 Media outreach vs. media relations

-Media outreach is sharing your brand story with media contacts who have relevant and desirable audiences.
-The ultimate goal is to inspire these people to believe in your story.
-That way, they’ll have the confidence to share this story with their audiences.
+Media outreach involves sharing your brand story with relevant and desirable media contacts.
+The ultimate goal is to inspire these people to believe in your story so they’ll have the confidence to share it with their audiences.

 Media relations is building lasting relationships with these media contacts.
 Ideally, you build trust before your media outreach.
 Making friends with these people means they will be more invested in your success later on.

-As you can see, when you’re developing a media outreach strategy from scratch, you must lay the groundwork through media relations.
+As you can see, you must lay the groundwork through media relations when developing a media outreach strategy from scratch.

-With a professional press release, some engaging guest posts and a creative media kit from us, you can make a splash with your brand.
-Besides creating quality content that will make people take notice of your brand, we can also help you put this content in front of the right eyes.
+You can make a splash with your brand with a professional press release, engaging guest posts, and a creative media kit from us.
+Besides creating quality content that will make people take notice of your brand, we can also help you put this content in front of the right eye.
 By submitting your content to respected media outlets and startup directories, we can boost your online presence by helping you feature on relevant search results across different search engines.
 When you sign up, experts at Pressfarm will help you build a memorable brand image and reach more people.

 Why do you need a strategy?

 Anyone doing media outreach hopes to improve their reputation rather than harm it.
-So, for the sake of your brand image, take the time to plan in advance.
+So, for the sake of your brand image, take the time to plan.

-“Publicity is absolutely critical.
-A good PR story is infinitely more effective than a front-page ad.” – Richard Branson
+“Publicity is critical.
+A good PR story is infinitely more effective than a front-page ad.” – Richard Branson.

 So, how do you develop a media outreach strategy from scratch?